 3. How is the Rudd Center funded?

-Leslie Rudd is the co-founder and benefactor of the Rudd Center for Food Policy and Obesity at Yale University, which he co-founded in 2005 with Kelly D. Brownell, PhD.
+Leslie Rudd is the co-founder and benefactor of the Rudd Center for Food Policy and Obesity, which he co-founded in 2005 with Kelly D. Brownell, PhD.
 The Rudd Center represents a significant expansion and extension of work on bias, stigma, and obesity which the Rudd Foundation has supported since 2000.
 For more information about how the Rudd Center is funded, please see our funding guidelines.